eaton-lab/toytree/validation/pcm_simulation/README.md

 ER shares one off-diagonal rate, SYM shares rates between each state pair, and ARD permits each direction to differ.
-The stationary distribution is derived from Q. `root_prior=None` uses that distribution when it is unique; otherwise an explicit prior is required.
+The stationary distribution is derived from Q. `root_prior=None` uses that distribution when it is unique.
+For a reducible ER or SYM model, the canonical uniform stationary prior is used; a reducible ARD model requires an explicit prior because Q does not select a unique default.
 A supplied root prior changes root sampling but does not change Q.

 State labels must be unique, nonmissing, hashable, and either all strings or all non-Boolean integers.
 Their entered order defines Q row/column order and must be